philipwalton/blog/articles/untangling-deeply-nested-service-worker-promise-chains.md

 ## What the code is doing

+Before I start talking about how to improve this code, I want to make sure everyone reading is very clear on exactly what this code is doing.

-When adding a `fetch` event listener to a service worker, you typically call `event.respondWith` and pass a `Promise` object that resolves to a `Response` object.
+When adding a `fetch` event listener to a Service Worker, you typically call [`event.respondWith`](https://developer.mozilla.org/en-US/docs/Web/API/FetchEvent/respondWith) and pass a promise that resolves to a [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) object.
 But when you pass a promise chain like in the above code example (with multiple levels of nested `then` and `catch` calls), it can be pretty hard to see all the points at which the resolution can happen.

 Here is a step-by-step explanation, in plain English, of what happens inside the `fetch` event handler in the code example above: